karhankayan/argggggggh/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I'm a fourth year Computer Science and Mathematics student at the University of Chicago.
+I'm a Computer Science Ph.D. student at Princeton University.

 I am fascinated by the interplay between machine learning, graphical models, causal inference, and computer vision.
 Recently I've been thinking about
 * How generative machine learning models such as VAEs and GANs can be integrated into causal inference to solve latent confounding.